Safe Use of Pesticides To or Near Water

 So, if you are looking to spray land areas you will need the PA6a handheld applicators.
 Both have very specific areas that each unit allow you to treat.
 So, no you can’t just do one qualification and it covers you for both!
 We know you had your fingers crossed for that option, sorry to disappoint.

 Before being able to move onto an application unit such as the PA6aw.
-You must have completed and passed the PA1 Handling and Application of Pesticides.
+You must have completed the PA1 Handling and Application of Pesticides.
+This is why we recommend booking both at the same time.

-PA6aw safe use of a knapsack to or near water runs over two half-day.
+PA6aw safe use of a knapsack to or near water runs over two sessions:

 - types of handheld sprayers